peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note14>(14)</sup> The prime symbol appears near Y because the conversion from RGB usually involves [nonlinearized RGB colors](#sRGB_and_Linearized_RGB), so that Y&prime; will be similar to luminance, but not the same as luminance (Y).
 See C. Poynton, ["_YUV_ and _luminance_ considered harmful"](http://poynton.ca/PDFs/YUV_and_luminance_harmful.pdf).

-<sup id=Note15>(15)</sup> The placement of the _L\*_, _a\*_, and _b\*_ axes is related to the three _opponent signals_ generated by the human visual system in response to a stimulus of light: white vs. black, red vs. green, and yellow vs. blue, respectively.
-(The theory of opponent signals is largely associated with E. Hering's work in 1878.
+<sup id=Note15>(15)</sup> The placement of the _L\*_, _a\*_, and _b\*_ axes is related to the light/dark contrast, the _opponent signal_ red vs. green, and the opponent signal yellow vs. blue, respectively, which are believed to be generated by the human visual system in response to a stimulus of light.
+(These three contrasts are largely associated with E. Hering's work in 1878.
 See also the entry "[hue](http://eilv.cie.co.at/term/542)" in the CIE's International Lighting Vocabulary.)

 <sup id=Note16>(16)</sup> Further details on chromatic adaptation or on finding the inverse of a matrix are outside the scope of this document.